iMi-digital/magento2-store-switch-all-store-views/Readme.md

 The switcher is disabled by default, it can be enabled with the config value `imi_store_switch/general/enable` or in the admin configuration on `Stores > iMi > Store Switch`.

+There is also an option to only show the country code in the store view.
+If enabled, the available options will only display the country code, otherwise the name and country code are shown.

 # License

 © 2020 iMi digital GmbH.
 Licensed under [MIT](LICENSE).